Yellowstone Favorite Spots

 Old Faithful

-And, of course, there is Old Faithful itself.
-You can find out the approximate times that Old Faithful will erupt from the West Yellowstone Visitor’s Center – (406) 646-7701.
+Of course, there is Old Faithful itself.
+You can find out about the approximate times Old Faithful will erupt from the West Yellowstone Visitor’s Center – (406) 646-7701.
 Plan to arrive at least a half-hour before a scheduled eruption so you can find parking and get a good spot for viewing the geyser eruption.

 Yellowstone Falls